 Airflow

 These cleanrooms also have unique airflow requirements.
-Unlike ISO 6 cleanrooms and above, they require unidirectional (laminar) airflow.
+Unlike ISO 6 cleanrooms and above, they require unidirectional (laminar) airflow, at least to some degree.

-The velocity of the air is also important in keeping them clean, and it is usually between 0.3 m/s and 0.5 m/s.
+The velocity of the air is also important, and is usually between 0.3 m/s and 0.5 m/s.
 This air flows down towards air returns in the walls or the floor.

 Air Changes Per Hour